Natzweiler-Struthof concentration camp: Notable prisoners

 British bomber Sergeant Frederic ("Freddie") Habgood was hanged at this camp, after his Lancaster bomber crashed in Alsace on 27 July 1944 and he was betrayed to the Nazis by a local woman.
 Two died as a result of the crash, three survived as prisoners of war in a camp in Poland, one returned to England with the help of the resistance, and Mr Habgood was hanged on 31 July 1944.
 His death was acknowledged as a war crime in 1947 and his family was informed, but the most personal evidence of his presence there, a silver bracelet with his name on it, emerged from the soil in July 2018, as an area with flowers was being watered by a volunteer.

 In his memoirs titled Moi, Pierre Seel, déporté homosexuel, Pierre Seel, who served a sentence at the neighboring camp of Schirmeck, tells that he took part in the construction of the Struthof concentration camp, in the context of his forced labor tasks.

+Notable Norwegian prisoners at Natzweiler include newspaper editor and Labour Party politician Trygve Bratteli who later went on to become Prime Minister of Norway, and former footballer Asbjørn Halvorsen who had previously played in Germany for Hamburger SV.
+Both were imprisoned at Natzweiler for distribution of illegal newspapers in German-occupied Norway.
+In total, 504 Norwegians were imprisoned at Natzweiler.
+Only 266 of them returned home alive.

 The Slovene novelist Boris Pahor was imprisoned at the camp in 1944.
 Pahor was later transported to Dachau camp and other camps until finally liberated in Bergen-Belsen.
 After the war he wrote the novel Necropolis about his experiences in the camp.
 The novel was later translated into numerous other European languages.